particuleio/website/content/blog/aws-federated-eks.en.md

 _Deploy a hello-world application using FederatedDeployment_

-This `FederatedDeployment` will create a Deployment with a single container named helloworld based on the image particule/helloworld.
+This `FederatedDeployment` will create a Deployment with a single container named helloworld based on the image `particule/helloworld`.
 The 3 replicas requested will be split amongst the two registered federated clusters.
-We can increase the replica count accross the clusters using a `ReplicaSchedulingPreference` with the same namespace/name as our FederatedDeployment and by setting the `.spec.totalReplicas` count with the the new value of 7.
+We can increase the replica count accross the clusters using a `ReplicaSchedulingPreference` with the same namespace/name as our `FederatedDeployment` and by setting the `.spec.totalReplicas` count with the the new value of 7.

 ```yaml